 Creators agree to allow advertisements to appear on their comic sites and pages.
 Advertising is the primary source of revenue for both OpenDoor Comics and Creators.
 As a Creator, you may be asked to insert advertising code into your pages, or OpenDoor Comics may insert the code directly.

-While you are free to post links to Patreon, Kickstarter, or other crowdfunding sources, you may not offer an ad-free experience to your supporters (at this time).
+You are free to post links to Patreon, Kickstarter, or other crowdfunding sources.

-Additionally, you may not directly circumvent the display of OpenDoor Comics advertisements on your site, or or place your own advertisements on your site.
+Additionally, you may not directly circumvent the display of OpenDoor Comics advertisements on your site or place your own advertisements on your site.

 In general, the rules shouldn’t really be that complicated: don’t be a bully, let people have an idea of the kind of content they’re going to be exposed to, and help make this an awesome place full of amazing content.